sirredbeard/determined-wsl/README.md

 ![image](https://user-images.githubusercontent.com/33820650/236323027-503e6191-d52f-48a1-bb1b-6f43c77624a7.png)

+[Determined](https://github.com/determined-ai/determined) is an open-source deep learning training platform that makes building models fast and easy.

-This is an initial, very rough, proof of concept.
-It is not officially supported.
+This is an initial, very rough, proof of concept of Determined pre-installed and configured running on a WSL image.

+It is *not officially supported*.
+However, it does work, and supports CUDA devices, **see Known Issues below**.

 ### To Install

-Install WSL2:
+Install WSL 2:

 `wsl.exe --install`